user8674/frequent-words-for-language-learning/README.md

 (Created as a final project for CS50X)

-As the tinycards application is discontinued, this project doesn't work anymore.
+As the tinycards application is discontinued, this web application doesn't work anymore.
 [Here](https://youtu.be/DugOhepK6AI) is a demonstration of it from before.